If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 8. Provide evidence of learning activity

-This is a critical factor that will definitely be audited, so make sure your ILRs include evidence of learning activity from the actual start date.
+This is a critical factor for apprenticeship compliance that will definitely be audited, so make sure your ILRs include evidence of learning activity from the actual start date.
 The same principle applies for returning from a break in learning – there must be evidence of learning on that return date.

 9. Know the four tests auditors use for evidence of off-the-job training

-There are four tests that will be applied in the ESFA audit and can’t be overlooked.
-Confirm that each off-the-job training (OTJ) activity passes these four tests:
+There are four tests that will be applied in an apprenticeship audit that can’t be overlooked.
+Confirm that each off-the-job training activity passes these four tests:

 10. Get your off-the-job data in order